kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 It basically does two things:

 1. "The AB fetches all the applications' custom resources and exposes their APIs and Events as service classes to the Service Catalog" ⁴.
-2. It is responsible for *provisioning* and *deprovisioning* of a *Service Class*.
+2. It is responsible for provisioning and deprovisioning of a ServiceClass.

 ### Provisioning Flow

-When Application Broker receives a provisioning request, it returns `202` HTTP status code and triggers asynchronous provisioning of the Service Instance - as described in provisioning spec⁵.
+When the Application Broker receives a provisioning request, it returns `202` HTTP status code and triggers asynchronous provisioning of the Service Instance - as described in provisioning spec⁵.
 The Service Catalog then polls the `Last Operation for Service Instances endpoint` to watch the operation progress ⁶.

-During the asynchronous provisioning of a Service Instance Application Broker performs the following tasks in the given order:
+During the asynchronous provisioning of a Service Instance, the Application Broker performs the following tasks in the given order:
-1. Create `EventActivation`
+1. Creates `EventActivation`.
-2. Create `Knative Subscription` to enable event flow between Application Channel and Broker Channel
+2. Creates `Knative Subscription` to enable event flow between Application Channel and Broker Channel.
-3. Label user namespace in order to let the Knative Namespace controller create the `Knative Broker`
+3. Labels user namespace in order to let the Knative Namespace controller create the `Knative Broker`.
-4. Create `Istio Policy` (allows Prometheus - which is outside the Service Mesh - to scrape metrics from the Knative Broker Pods)
+4. Creates `Istio Policy` (allows Prometheus - which is outside the Service Mesh - to scrape metrics from the Knative Broker Pods).

-For more details on how Application Broker is involved in Knative Eventing Mesh, see [this document](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#architecture-architecture-component-dependencies)
+For more details on how Application Broker is involved in Knative Eventing Mesh, see [this document](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#architecture-architecture-component-dependencies).

 ## Motivation/Problems